Logging¶

 Sending Logging Messages¶

 qualified name.
-From any module in a package named myproject
+From any module in a package named myproject, the __name__

-builtin variable will always be something like myproject
+builtin variable will always be something like myproject, or

 logger.